 Climate Action Team (CAT) Program

 As part of the Unitarian Universalist Climate Action Network, Climate Action Teams (CATs) are groups within UU congregations that are passionate about climate justice and want to take action.
 The idea is to have congregations get involved and raise awareness for climate justice issues at local, national, and international levels.
 As part of this program, congregations will have access to materials, resources, and networking opportunities so they may have a greater impact on the topics that they are passionate about.
-CATs, as well as individuals, participate in a monthly Climate Action Roundtable the second Wednesday of each month, coming together online or by phone for conversation about spiritual resources, current events, stories, questions and struggles, and calls for action and solidarity towards climate justice.
+CATs, as well as individuals, can come together online via the Create Climate Justice network for conversation about spiritual resources, current events, stories, questions and struggles, and calls for action and solidarity towards climate justice.
 Check out the sidebar to join the conversation.

 As a whole, CATs work to reduce their congregation’s carbon footprint, promote socially just climate change solutions, and add to the network of UUs active on climate change.
 Individually, they focus on the issues that they themselves are most passionate about and hold events ranging from environmental film festivals to taking part in climate change marches.